zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 # Placing the bones
 Now, you may have noticed the the bones dont really align with my character, so lets move them!

-In general, you want the elbow bone where the elbow is, the hip bone where the hip is, etc...
+In general, you want the elbow bone where the elbow is, the hip bone where the hip is, etc.

 You can use the Rotate tool to make them align with your character as much as possible.